 As an experienced state-authorized translator*, I am fully qualified to convert legal and financial Swedish texts into American or British English, and to write for a range of industries, such as medical and pharmaceutical, telecommunications and high-tech, aerospace, automotive, forestry, construction and hospitality.
-My translations and copywriting are regularly published by mid- and large-cap companies listed on the Nasdaq OMX.
+In addition to editing and proofing services, my translations and copywriting are regularly published by mid- and large-cap companies listed on the Nasdaq OMX.

-*Authorized by Kamarkollegiet, the Swedish Legal, Financial and Administrative Services Agency.
+*Authorized by Kammarkollegiet, the Swedish Legal, Financial and Administrative Services Agency.

 Is the translation to be used for official purposes?
 Depending on the requirements of the authority/agency requesting the translation, it may need to be certified and/or notarized.
 Only an Authorized Translator may certify a translation.
 Certified translations are physically bound together with the original document and equal in legal validity to the original document.
 Some authorities/agencies may require your documents to be authenticated before and/or after translation (in most cases, after translation).
 An apostille is a post-translation notarization procedure that may only be performed by a Notary Public and the Authorized Translator may sometimes be required to certify the translation in his/her presence.

 Translations are normally charged per word.
 Layout and proofreading are charged in 30-minute blocks.
 There are also surcharges for stamp duties, rush jobs, etc.

 For an assessment of my fee and delivery time, please send me a copy (a high-resolution scan will suffice) of your document(s) and/or provide the information below:

 * An apostille renders a document exempt from all other points of authentication (at foreign embassies, for example) in signatory countries of The Hague Convention of 1961.
 By law, apostilles may only be issued by a Notary Public and service charges may thus vary.